Vyral/greg-mcdaniel/_posts/2019-09-27-why-fall-is-the-best-time-to-buy-and-sell-real-estate.md

 **1\.
 There’s less competition:** Fewer buyers and sellers are looking to make a sale, so you’re not having to compete with the crowds.
 Buyers will be more likely to get their offers accepted and sellers will get more eyes looking at their home.

 **2\.
-Holidays:** You can make the holidays work well for you as a seller.
+The holidays:** You can make the holidays work well for you as a seller.
 It’s a good time to fill your home with the wonderful smells of the season and create an inviting atmosphere.
 Cook a pumpkin pie, serve some eggnog, and get some holiday cheer going.
 It makes your house feel more like a home.

 {% include pullquote.html %}